HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 horizontal(line(point(X,Y),point(Z,Y))).
 ```

 [^functor]: Note that the functors `line`, and `point` are not predicates.
 These are simply used as a way to structure the arguments.
-Only the outermost functors `vertical` and `horizontal` are considered predicates.
+Only the outermost functors `vertical/1` and `horizontal/1` are considered predicates.

 Therefore, asking the query: